-<p>As to recognition of status, same-sex couples are offered some rights of marriage via civil partnerships, registered partnerships, or civil unions in 28 States.
-Twenty-six States, or parts thereof, have joint adoption laws, most of which were in Europe and the Americas.
-The only African State to provide these rights was South Africa.
-The only State in the Asian grouping was Israel.
-Twenty-seven States allow for same-sex second parent adoption (Carroll and Mendos 2017).
-The trend for all these indicators is upwards.</p>
+<p>As for recognition of status, same-sex couples are offered some rights of marriage via civil partnerships, registered partnerships, or civil unions in twenty-eight states.
+Twenty-six states or parts thereof, mostly in Europe and the Americas, have joint adoption laws.
+The only African state that recognizes these rights is South Africa; the only state in Asia is Israel.
+Twenty-seven states allow for same-sex second parent adoption (Carroll and Mendos 2017).
+The trend for all these indicators is [towards greater recognition of LGBTQI rights].</p><AU: Toward greater recognition of rights?
+Please reword for clarity.>

 <h1>Immigration</h1>

-<p>States that recognize full marital rights or civil partnerships for same-sex partners normally extend the same immigration rights to same-sex spouses or partners as those accorded to heterosexual spouses.
-However, an increasing number of States have decoupled the issues.
-They have viewed the recognition of same-sex couples’ immigration rights as a logical requisite of application of non-discrimination and equal protection principles, even while they have been unwilling to accept full legal recognition of same-sex unions or civil partnerships (Wilets 2011).
-Recognition is normally on the same basis as “foreign” spouses and thus may only afford limited temporary or provisional residence and on a dependency basis.</p>
+<p>States that recognize full marital rights or civil partnerships for same-sex partners also usually extend to them the same immigration rights conferred on heterosexual spouses.
+However, an increasing number of states have decoupled the issues; they view the recognition of same-sex couples’ immigration rights as a logical requisite of application of nondiscrimination and equal protection principles, even while they have been unwilling to accept full legal recognition of same-sex unions or civil partnerships (Wilets 2011).
+Recognition is normally on the same basis as [heterosexual spouses.] <AU: Not clear what you mean, as all immigration involves a “foreign” person; perhaps “on the same basis as heterosexual spouses”?> and thus may afford only limited temporary or provisional residence and on a dependency basis.</p>

-<p>In many parts of the world there has been an increased understanding and recognition of individuals changing gender.
-However, even progressive States have been slower to deal with the legal and practical consequences of such recognition (Lease and Gevisser 2017).
-The relative newness of many of the issues means that it is a very much an evolving area of human rights concern.
+<p>In many parts of the world there has been increased understanding and recognition of individuals changing gender, but even progressive states have been slow to deal with the legal and practical effects (Lease and Gevisser 2017).
+The relative newness of the issue means that it is a very much an evolving area of human rights concern.
 Trans immigration, as distinct from trans asylum (as in <i>Avendano-Hernandez v.
 Lynch</i>, 2015), is a good example.
-States such as Australia allow passports that acknowledge categories other than male and female, but most do not.
-Only a small number of States (Argentina and Denmark) allow individuals to change their gender category relatively easily.
-Others require new birth certificates as evidence of gender surgery.
+Some states such as Australia allow passports that acknowledge categories other than male and female, but most do not.
+Only a small number of states (Argentina and Denmark) allow individuals to change their gender category [on their passports]<AU: On their passports?> relatively easily; others require new birth certificates as evidence of gender surgery.
 Many states do not allow it at all.
-A host of practical immigration issues have also been raised including body scanners that misfire when gender nonconforming people go through them, patdowns or strip searches as part of border security policies, immigration for the purposes of marriage or domestic partnership, immigration for the purpose of seeking gender confirmation surgery or other medical interventions.
-It has also been recognized that trans and intersex persons held in immigration detention may be at particular risk of abuse and mistreatment from other detainees (Frankel 2016).
-In the United States a significant number of transgender immigrants are unable to obtain legal permission to migrate and arrive as undocumented immigrants (National Center for Transgender Equality).</p>
+A host of practical immigration issues have also been raised, including body scanners that misfire when gender-nonconforming people go through them, pat-downs or strip searches as part of border security policies, immigration to a country that allows same-sex marriage or partnership ,<AU: immigration to a country that allows same-sex marriage or partnership?
+Please clarify.> and immigration for the purpose of seeking gender-reassignment surgery or other medical interventions.
+It has also been acknowledged that trans and intersex persons held in immigration detention may be at particular risk of abuse and mistreatment from other detainees (Frankel 2016).
+In the United States a significant number of transgender immigrants are unable to obtain legal permission to migrate and [thus] arrive as undocumented immigrants, [which can leave them in same perpetual state of uncertainty as other undocumented migrants].<AU: Amend “migrate and arrive” to “enter,” or do you mean something more general?
+Also, please make clear how their situation is different from that of other undocumented immigrants to the US.> (National Center for Transgender Equality 2018).</p>

 <h1>Persecution on Grounds of Sexual Orientation</h1>